stijnvermeeren/concept/README.md

 # Concept

 An implementation for playing the game of [Concept](https://concept-the-game.com/) by Repos Productions online.
-Different players can connect to the same game and can follow the concept that is being define in real-time.
+Different players can connect to the same game and can follow the concept that is being defined in real-time.

 The frontend is written in Vue.js.
 The backend is written for serverless deployment on AWS.
 The frontend-backend communication uses websockets.